 The inability to detect indirect impacts systematically and understand them easily was a big drawback of the Leopold matrix.
 To overcome this, Environment Canada proposed a different form of matrix in 1974.
 This was called the component interaction matrix.
 Here, instead of taking activities on the horizontal axis and environmental components on the vertical axis, both axes listed environmental components.
 So, if two components were seen to be linked by secondary or tertiary interactions, they would be marked by 1, 2, etc. And if they are not impacted by multiple levels of interactions, they would be marked zero.
 An example is given below-

 Once the elegance of matrices were recognized around the world, EIAs began to use them increasingly in their impact assessments.
 Consequently, modifications were made and more and more forms of matrices were developed.
 Some of them are-

 - Modified Graded matrix

 - Impact Summary matrix

-I will look into each of these forms in a future post.
+I have described look each of these forms of matrices in this post.

 Application of matrices